 Hospitality

-In early 2018, Etude rolled out the Cabernet Focus tasting – highlighting several of their Cabernet Sauvignon wines from unique sites – each wine represents a specific sub appellation within Napa.
+In early 2018, Etude rolled out the Cabernet Focus tasting – highlighting several of their Cabernet Sauvignon wines from unique sites – each wine represents a specific sub appellation within Napa Valley.
 This tasting is semi-private, held in their Angels’ Loft above the winery – and also includes a food pairing and a short tour of the winery.

-Etude is also on the radar of Japanese visitors – an image of an older Etude bottle of wine is depicted in a popular comic styled Japanese series with 439 chapters spanning 44 volumes about wine called Kami no Shizuku or “Drops of God”.
+Etude is also on the radar of Japanese visitors; an image of an older bottle of Etude wine is depicted in a popular comic styled Japanese series with 439 chapters spanning 44 volumes about wine called Kami no Shizuku or “Drops of God”.
 An image of Etude’s 2000 Pinot Noir is shown in one of the chapters with a mention of Tony Soter and his role in consulting for many famous Napa wineries (see our image of this page below).

 —